pkalivas/radiate/docs/source/events.md

 # Events and Subscriptions

-!!! warning ":construction: Under Construction :construction:"

-    As of `12/15/2025`: These docs are a work in progress and may not be complete or fully accurate.
-Please check back later for updates.

 Radiate provides an event system that allows you to monitor and react to the evolution process in real-time.
 This is great for:

 - Tracking the progress of evolution
 - Collecting metrics and statistics
-- Implementing custom logging
+- Implementing custom logging or logic based on the state of evolution
 - Visualizing the evolution process

 ## Overview